Mumo-vicky/Unsupervised-Learning-in-R/Dimensionality Reduction and Feature Selection.md

 # **Defining the Research Problem**
 ## **Defining the Question**
 I am a data analyst at Carrefour.
 It is a supermarket company that has various outlets across the globe and I have been tasked with the work of formulating a suitable marketing strategy that will help in maximizing the profits of the company.
 I have been provided with dataset of sales from different branches.
-I am too do my analysis and provide appropriate recommendations.
+I am to do my analysis and provide appropriate recommendations.

 Goal - Reduce the dataset and choose efficient features for use in later modeling.